DQtea1/BulkTools/README.md

 # WITHOUT DOCKER :
-1. Move yourself in the same directory as the "app.R" file.
+1. Set yourself in the same directory as the "app.R" file.

 2. Run in R terminal :
 > shiny::runApp(host = "0.0.0.0", port = 5288, launch.browser = FALSE)